 - Disbiosis, Small Intestinal Bacterial overgrowth (SIBO) or leaky gut syndrome is a common cause of increased histamine in the system.

-- Histamine- rich foods such (see list below) from fermented alcohol, wine, beer, and champagne.
+- Histamine- rich foods such (see list below) from fermented alcohol, wine, beer, Kombucha, Bone Broth, Kimchi, and champagne.

 - Food sensitivities are also linked to histamine intolerance.
 Genetic mutations or SNP’s can prevent the break down of histamine as well.

-- Medications such as Diuretics, Synthetic hormones, Statins can induce a vitamin deficiency that block the functioning of the DAO and HNMT gene.
+- Medications: can induce a vitamin deficiency that block the functioning of the DAO and HNMT gene.
 (You can read more about this below)

-Nutritional deficiencies include Iron, Copper, Riboflavin (B2), B12, B6, and vitamin C. Deficiency in these vitamins can block the functioning of the DAO or HNMT gene.
+Nutritional deficiencies include Iron, Copper, Riboflavin (B2), B12, B6, and vitamin C. Deficiency in these vitamins can block the functioning of the DAO or HNMT enzyme.

 Foods High in Histamine: